joe10111/Launch_8485/Tourism/README.md

 ## Questions (5 points)

 Edit this file with your answers.
 1. What is the difference between `POST` and `PUT`?
-	* < Your answer >
+    The difference between `POST` and `PUT`is that  `POST` is used to create a new resources in our MVC application while `PUT` is used to update an already existing resources in our MVC application.
 2. What is the purpose of `ViewData`?
-	* < Your answer >
+	The purpose of view data is too send dynamic data from the view and controller that the view can run a limited amount of logic on to generate dynamic results.
+An example of this is how we created filters in todays exam.
 3. If the State model of our Tourism application also has a field for `Region` (e.g. `Midwest`, `South`, etc.), what might the url be if want to filter for States in both the South region and Eastern time zone?
-	* < Your answer >
+	I started by looking at my filtered routes in my exam application.
+I noted that the filters are appended on the current route with some formatting thrown into the route like `?` and `&` almost like sql.
+Here is what I came up with:
+	 `/states?region=South&timeZone=Eastern `
 4. What is the purpose of the `.Remove()` method in the controller code?
 What do we need to pass in as a parameter when calling `.Remove()`?
-	* < Your answer >
+    The `.Remove()` method is used in our `DELETE` controller action.
+It is used for marking a resource in our database for deletion, once we save the context the resource will be deleted from our database.
+The `.Remove()` method takes a parameter of the objects id we would like to remove.
 5. If you wanted to improve the UI of the State Index page, what would be the filepath of the CSS file you need to create?
 (Hint: to find the full path of a project file, right-click the file in Solution Explorer and select `Copy Full Path`.
 You can then paste the path elsewhere.)
-	* < Your answer >
+    I think the file path would be `Tourism\Views\States\Index.StyleSheet.css` I could be wrong this question challenged me
 ## Rubric

 This assessment has a total of 20 points.
 A score of 15 or higher is a pass.